2015 - Present

-The main aim of the Roscommon Cross Slab Project was to create a digital photogrammetric record of the recorded Cross Slabs and Cross Inscribed Stones in Co.
+The project begain as the Roscommon Cross Slab Project, a digital project designed to create a digital photogrammetric record of the recorded Cross Slabs and Cross Inscribed Stones in Co.
 Roscommon.
 Cross Slabs are slabs of stone, either standing or recumbent, inscribed with a cross and generally used as a grave-marker or memorial.
 This term is applied only to slabs dating to pre-1200 AD.
 The project allowed for the digital 'restoration' of the cross slabs at Fuerty Graveyard, fragments of which are held in the National Museum of Ireland.
 During the project one new slab was recorded at Cloontuskert graveyard and the location of a number of slabs considered lost were reaffirmed.
 A number of Cross Inscribed stones were also recorded during the project.
 An inscribed stone is a stone with a cross carved into its surface.
 These can be of any date from c.
 400 AD and occur up to the present day.

 During the training sessions local community groups became vital to the collection of data.
 Field training at Cloontuskert and Roscommon Abbey revealed a number of previously unknown carved stones.
 These carving ranged from unrecorded cross slab, carved heads, graffiti and in one case a large decorated stone with the carving of a large cat.